Secure coding in PHP Training Course

 Laravel and Vue.js

-14 HoursThis instructor-led, live training in Uzbekistan (online or onsite) is aimed at web developers who wish to use Laravel and Vue JS for fullstack web development.
+14 HoursThis instructor-led, live training in Uzbekistan (online or onsite) is designed for web developers who wish to use Laravel and Vue JS for fullstack web development.

 By the end of this training, participants will be able to: